 As the laws governing the use of illegal drugs, such as marijuana, continue to evolve, it’s important for those residing in or visiting Texas to understand that drug charges carry significant consequences.
 As experienced criminal defense attorneys in San Antonio, Texas, we can help you understand the law and your rights.
-If you or a loved one are facing charges for a drug-related crime in San Antonio, our attorneys can help.
+If you or a loved one are facing charges for a drug-related crime in San Antonio, our drug crimes attorneys can help.
 Contact us today for a free case evaluation.

 Why Choose Hoelscher Gebbia Cepeda, PLLC For This Case?

 When you are facing a drug charge in San Antonio, you need to turn to an attorney with trusted experience handling this type of case.
-Hoelscher Gebbia Cepeda, PLLC is ready to help.
+Hoelscher Gebbia Cepeda, PLLC is ready to help during a free consultation.

 - At Hoelscher Gebbia Cepeda, PLLC, we are known for preparing every single case as if it is going to a jury trial.
 This means that our clients have leverage, including when it comes to negotiating settlements.

-- Prosecutors in San Antonio and throughout Texas know that we mean business.
-Our attorneys regularly challenge misconduct by police officers and prosecutors in criminal cases.
+- Prosecutors in San Antonio and throughout South Texas know that we mean business.
+Our attorneys regularly challenge misconduct by police officers and prosecutors in criminal defense cases.

 - We work to build a customized legal strategy for every single case.
 We take the time to get to know you, learn every fact related to your case, and create a defensive strategy to take to trial.

-How Will An Attorney Help A San Antonio Drug Charge?

-Drug crimes are serious offenses in Texas.
-Any person charged with a drug offense in San Antonio faces the possibility of jail or prison time as well as major fines, along with other consequences resulting from having a criminal conviction on their record.
-A skilled and experienced San Antonio drug charge defense attorney can use their resources to:

-- Obtain and review all of the evidence that has been gathered by law enforcement officials and prosecutors in your case.

-What it says now | As the laws governing the use of illegal drugs, such as marijuana, continue to evolve, it’s important for those residing in or visiting Texas to understand that drug charges carry significant consequences.
-As experienced criminal defense attorneys in San Antonio, Texas, we can help you understand the law and your rights.
-If you or a loved one are facing charges for a drug-related crime in San Antonio, our attorneys can help.
-Contact us today for a free case evaluation.

-Why Choose Hoelscher Gebbia Cepeda, PLLC For This Case?

-When you are facing a drug charge in San Antonio, you need to turn to an attorney with trusted experience handling this type of case.
-Hoelscher Gebbia Cepeda, PLLC is ready to help.

-- At Hoelscher Gebbia Cepeda, PLLC, we are known for preparing every single case as if it is going to a jury trial.
-This means that our clients have leverage, including when it comes to negotiating settlements.

-- Prosecutors in San Antonio and throughout Texas know that we mean business.
-Our attorneys regularly challenge misconduct by police officers and prosecutors in criminal cases.

-- We work to build a customized legal strategy for every single case.
-We take the time to get to know you, learn every fact related to your case, and create a defensive strategy to take to trial.

-How Will An Attorney Help A San Antonio Drug Charge?
+How Will a San Antonio Drug Lawyer Help?

 Drug crimes are serious offenses in Texas.
 Any person charged with a drug offense in San Antonio faces the possibility of jail or prison time as well as major fines, along with other consequences resulting from having a criminal conviction on their record.
 A skilled and experienced San Antonio drug charge defense attorney can use their resources to:

 - Obtain and review all of the evidence that has been gathered by law enforcement officials and prosecutors in your case.